radziko/colo_mlops/reports/README.md

 >
 > Answer:

 We primarily used Wandb to store hyperparameters for each run, and experiments.
-We should probably have created new config files for each run, but it was easier to overwrite it and save it to Wandb instead.
-Especially because we changed between training locally and in the cloud.
+All hyperparameteres were logged each time we started an experiment.
+We should probably have created new config files for each run, but it was easier to overwrite the original experiment file and save it to Wandb instead.
+This was because we changed between training locally and in the cloud a multitude of times.
+To reproduce an experiment, you would have to grab the hyperparameters from the run you want to reproduce, and then use them in a Hydra file, or overwrite the parameters with arguments passed to the training scripts.

 ### Question 14